Year 1 Butterflies

 This Week's Story Time Selection

 We read a range of books in our daily story time.
-This week, one of them was 'The Princess and the Presents' by Caryl Hart and Sarah Warburton.
+This week, one of them was 'I Can Only Draw Worms' by Will Mabbitt.

 This Week's Primary Picture News

 Primary Picture News is a child-friendly and age-appropriate look at fascinating events that are going on in the wider world.
-This week, the children heard about a book vending machine in Scotland.
+This week, the children heard about the construction of new homes.
 Ask your child about this week's news story using some of the conversation starters above.

 A Taste of Our Learning